inlivedev/inlive-room/README.md

 **Build the project**

-Run `build` command to build the project
+Run `build` script to build the project
 ```bash
 npm run build
 # or